agyenkwa/leishmania-cnn-models/README.md

 1. Download the zipped folders
 2. Unzip into a directory
-3. load them using:
+3. load them using a script in that same directory:

 from tensorflow import keras

-model = keras.models.load_model('path/to/directory')
+model = keras.models.load_model('Unzipped folder name')
 model.summary